Effect of quantum jumps on non-Hermitian system: THE DERIVATION OF EFFECTIVE HAMILTONIAN APPROACH

 Thus, the dynamical equation for the composite system can be rewritten as

-with the effective Hamiltonian $\widetilde{H}=H\otimes I-I\otimes(H^{A})^*+i\kappa L\otimes (L^{A})^*.$ Therefore, the master equation is equivalent to the evolution of a pure state of the composite system.
+with the effective Hamiltonian $\widetilde{H}=H\otimes I-I\otimes(H^{A})^*+i\kappa F\otimes (F^{A})^*.$ Therefore, the master equation is equivalent to the evolution of a pure state of the composite system.
 The jumping terms in the master equation describe the interactions between the open quantum system and the ancilla.
-More, if we choose the bases of the ancilla as the original system, the effective Hamiltonian returns to the Liouvillian superoperator ( a $-i$ factor is neglected)\cite{minganti2019quantum},
+More, if we choose the basis of the ancilla the same representation as the system, the effective Hamiltonian returns to the Liouvillian superoperator ( a $-i$ factor is neglected) \cite{minganti2019quantum},

 where TR denotes transpose operation.